 - Consumers: those who are served by the customers (i.e., patients, families, users)

 - Champions: those who believe in and will actively promote the product

 The next stage is to devise the communications plan and outline who needs what information and how it’s progress will be tracked.

 STEP TWO – Define objectives

-The purpose of the PR plan is to help the organisation achieve its business goals.
-It is important to have a clear strategy and set objectives that are SMART; i.e., specific, measurable, achievable, relevant, and time-based.
+The purpose of the PR plan is to help the organisation achieve its business objectives.
+It is important to have a clear strategy and set overall goals and objectives that are SMART; i.e., specific, measurable, achievable, relevant, and time-based.
 The objectives will outline what you hope to achieve through the PR activities and so you need to answer the following questions:

 - What is the desired outcome?